Kushagra16/Java-build/README.md

-Passing all test cases for a Java code using Gradle build tool
+OBJECTIVES:

+Build and enhance the java code and make all the unit test cases pass

 TASK INVOLVED: